 1. Click the View menu and click Data View.
-Now you're looking at only the area covered by the parcels, rather than at the entire map.
+Now you're looking at only the area covered by the parcels, rather than the entire map.

-2. Right-click the airport_area layer under the Schools data frame and click Copy.
+2. In the table of contents, right-click the airport_area layer under the Schools data frame and click Copy.

-3. Right-click the Land Use data frame name and click Paste Layer(s).
+3. Right-click the Land Use data frame and click Paste Layer(s).